Tamas-Gavlider/MyVault/README.md

 - Django - A high-level Python web framework that encourages rapid development and clean, pragmatic design.
 - Djano Allauth - Used for authentication, registration, login & password reset.
 - gunicorn - a Python WSGI HTTP Server
-- psycopg2 - a postgres database adapter which allow us to connect with a postgres database
+- psycopg2 - allow us to connect with a postgres database
 - PostgreSQL - The database used to store transactions data, user information, and other relevant data for the application.
 - Google Dev Tools - To troubleshoot, test features and solve issues with responsiveness and styling.
 - JavaScript - for Stripe and Google Maps.